Tawhid: Salafism and Wahhabism

 Later Hanbalites, such as the proto-Salafi ibn Taimiyya largely ignored the works of their predecessors, thus laying the foundation of a new religious formulation as a normative theory on tawhid.

 Additional to the first meaning of tawhid (Rubūbīyah (Lordship)), on which all Sunnis agree, Salafism holds two additional meanings: Al-Asma wa's-Sifat (names and attributes) and Al-'Ibadah (worship) or Al-Uluhiyah (worth of worship).
 Al-Asma wa's-Sifat includes lordship in the form of a legislator.
 Salafis consider that as legislation that is not based on (their own) interpretation of sharia to be a form of polytheism.
 Al-'Ibadah is furthermore understood to mean that everyday acts must be in accordance with sharia.
 Doing something else would imply accepting an authority or object of desire other than God.

 The Salafi specific features of tawhid tend to elide the sovereignty and uniqueness of God.
 For this reason, other Sunnis disagree with these two features, as they regard it as comparing God to a created object ascribed some power to.

 Philosophical viewpoints

-Al-Farabi, Al-Razi and especially Avicenna put forward an interpretation of Tawhid in light of reason, with the Qur'an and Hadith serving as a basis.
+Al-Farabi, Al-Razi and especially Avicenna put forward an interpretation of Tawhid in light of reason, with the Quran and Hadith serving as a basis.
 Before Avicenna, discussions among Muslim philosophers had been about the unity of God as divine creator and his relationship with the world as creation.
 The earlier philosophers were profoundly affected by the emphasis of Plotinus on divine simplicity.